 1. It demonstrates a commitment to your craft

 I hear it all the time: “Nowadays, anyone can slap a watermark on their work and call themselves a photographer.”
-Consider this a reminder that nothing about your brand should ever look slapped together.
+Consider this a reminder that nothing about your brand should ever look or feel ‘slapped together.’
 Your brand should demonstrate in every way that you are committed to your craft, you take it seriously and you are everything but a weekend warrior.
 A strong brand shows that you have invested time, money and thought into developing your company, and clients can expect an experience that is as strong as your branding.